-For dispatchable hydroelectric resources registered as an aggregate of generation units, the DAM and PD calculation engines will evaluate the MNSPD using the new start indication value registration parameter.
+For dispatchable hydroelectric resources registered as single generation unit or an aggregate of generation units, MNSPD will be submitted for the resource.
+The DAM and PD calculation engines will evaluate the MNSPD using the new start indication value registration parameter.
+Registered start indication values will be used to represent scheduling quantities that, when surpassed, indicate additional starts on units within an aggregated resource.
 Refer to the Facility Registration detailed design document for more information about how the start indication value will be used to count the maximum number of starts per day for dispatchable hydroelectric generation resources.

-The following validations and restrictions will continue to apply:
+The following validations and restrictions will continue to apply for dispatchable NQS generation facilities:

-• MNSPD submitted as dispatch data must be a number between 1 and 24 starts per day.
+MNSPD submitted as dispatch data must be a number between 1 and 24 starts per day.
 If MNSPD is not submitted, a default value of 24 starts per day will be used by the DAM calculation engine.
 The PD calculation engine will be enhanced to use the same default value the DAM calculation engine uses.